-1. A strike shall be an employee's temporary and voluntary refusal, in the case of a dispute, to fulfil, wholly or partially, the duties under an employment agreement.
-Such persons as determined by the legislation of Georgia shall not participate in a strike.

-2. A lockout shall be an employer's temporary and voluntary refusal, in the case of a dispute, to fulfil, wholly or partially, the duties under an employment agreement.

-3. In the case of a collective dispute, the right to strike and the right to impose lockouts shall arise upon the lapse of 21 calendar days after the Minister is notified in writing in accordance with Article 63(3) of this Law, or after the Minister appoints a dispute mediator on his/her own initiative in accordance with Article 63(4) of this Law.

-4. In the case of a collective dispute, the parties to the dispute shall notify each other and the Minister in writing of the time, place, and type of strike or lockout, and the number of persons participating in a strike, not later than 3 calendar days before the strike or the lockout.

-5. During a strike or a lockout, the parties shall carry on conciliation procedures.

-6. A lockout shall not last for more than 90 calendar days.

-7. During a strike or a lockout, an employer shall not be obliged to pay an employee remuneration.

-8. A strike or a lockout shall not be a basis for terminating labour relations.
+- 1. A strike shall be an employee's temporary and voluntary refusal, in the case of a dispute, to fulfil, wholly or partially, the duties under an employment agreement.
+Such persons as determined by the legislation of Georgia shall not participate in strike. - 2.
+A lockout shall be an employer's temporary and voluntary refusal, in the case of a dispute, to fulfil, wholly or partially, th duties under an employment agreement. - 3.
+In the case of a collective dispute, the right to strike and the right to impose lockouts shall arise upon the lapse of 21 calend days after the Minister is notified in writing in accordance with Article 63(3) of this Law, or after the Minister appoints a disputed accordance with Article 63(4) of this Law. - 4.
+In the case of a collective dispute, the parties to the dispute shall notify each other and the Minister in writing of the time place, and type of strike or lockout, and the number of persons participating in a strike, not later than 3 calendar days before t strike or the lockout. - 5.
+During a strike or a lockout, the parties shall carry on conciliation procedures. - 6.
+A lockout shall not last for more than 90 calendar days. - 7.
+During a strike or a lockout, an employer shall not be obliged to pay an employee remuneration. - 8.
+A strike or a lockout shall not be a basis for terminating labour relations.